-International crimes against the Rohingya which has been perpetrated against them for decades continues even after the alarming events of August 2017 that forced over a million Rohingya to flee in to Bangladesh.
+International crimes against the Rohingya have been perpetrated for decades and continues in the status quo, even after the alarming events of August 2017 that forced 700,00+ Rohingya people to flee into Bangladesh.
 Since that time there has been little progress made to achieve a long term solution for the Rohingya people.
 Continue reading

 Author: Dr. Thamil Venthan Ananthavinayagan, PhD (NUI Galway), LL.M.
 (Maastricht University) Lecturer for International Law at Griffith College, Dublin/Ireland

 In 2016 the Working Group of Experts on People of African Descent (hereafter: the Working Group) visited the United States of America (hereafter: USA), one of the many special procedures under the auspices of the United Nations Human Rights Council, in order to assess the treatment and situation of people with African Descent in the country.
 With their report, the Working Group concluded that

 [C]ontemporary police killings and the trauma that they create are reminiscent of the past racial terror of lynching.
 Impunity for state violence has resulted in the current human rights crisis and must be addressed as a matter of urgency.